18th Cavalry (India): President’s Standards

 The President of India, Neelam Sanjiva Reddy presented a guidon to the regiment at Amritsar on 26 March 1980.

-The Regiment was presented the ‘President’s Standards’ at Amritsar on 7 March 2016 by General Dalbir Singh, Chief of the Army Staff, on behalf of the President of India, Mr Pranab Mukherjee.
+On 7 March 2016, the regiment was presented the President's Standards at Amritsar by General Dalbir Singh, Chief of the Army Staff, on behalf of the President of India, Mr Pranab Mukherjee.

 Equipment

 The regiment shed its horses and was converted to a motorised cavalry regiment equipped with anti-tank guns in 1940.
 This gave way to tanks in 1943 with the introduction of the Stuart tanks.
-They were succeeded by the Sherman tanks in 1946, the T-54s in 1966 and finally the T-72s in 1983.
+They were succeeded by the Sherman tanks in 1946, the T-54s in 1966, and finally the T-72s in 1983.

-Regimental Insiginia
+Regimental insignia

-The Regimental insignia consists of crossed lances with pennons.
+The current regimental insignia consists of crossed lances with pennons.
 Each of the pennons have scrolls with the words सत्यमेव (Satyameva) and जयते (Jayate).
-Satyameva Jayate translates to ‘Truth alone triumphs’.
-Th crossed lances are overlaid with the numeral "18" mounted by the Ashoka Lion Capital and a scroll at the base with the words ‘Cavalry’.
+Satyameva Jayate translates to 'Truth alone triumphs'.
+The crossed lances are overlaid with the numeral '18' mounted by the Ashoka Lion Capital and a scroll at the base with the words 'Cavalry'.

-The motto of the regiment is साहस और सम्मान (Saahas Aur Samman), which translates to ‘Courage and honour’.
+The motto of the regiment is साहस और सम्मान (Saahas Aur Samman), which translates to 'Courage and honour'.